sudosoph/docs/content/modules/varnish-cache/reference/basic-configuration.md

 ## Varnish

 To make getting your CDN setup easier we have a number of configuration options you can enable without having to know how to use Varnish's VCL programming language.
-To use these go to the Proxy page under the Configuration menu in Aperture.
+To use these go to the Proxy page under the Configuration menu in Section Console.
 To use these features the following line needs to be in your `default.vcl` file under the `backend` declaration (it will be there by default).
 Note, these basic options work for VCL 4.0 only.

     include "section-features.vcl";